13 Jan 2026

 Common symptoms that can lead to a depression room include:

-Depression can affect your everyday life, including self-care tasks like showering.
+Depression can affect your everyday life, including self-care tasks2 like showering.
 You might stop doing things you normally enjoy like your typical hobbies or social activities.
 You might eat less or more than usual.
 Depression can make life in general feel overwhelming.
 And on top of that, you’re supposed to tackle a huge mess?
 Not likely, and that’s valid.

 Switch From Messy Thoughts to Mental Clarity